 We also wish to avoid other non-inherent sources of stochasticity in beliefs.
 Since we elicited beliefs about the first-stage actions which had already been recorded, multiple elicitations for a given game all refer to the same event.
 Hence, variation in an individual subject's beliefs for a given game cannot be due to a higher-ordered belief that other subjects were learning.
 To avoid stochasticity in stated beliefs due to mechanical error, belief statements had to be entered as whole numbers into a box rather than via a slider.
+This presumably also made it easier to recall previously stated beliefs, having the effect of reducing stochasticity due to noisy recall among subjects who pursued this strategy.

-$^{^{13}}$ After entering a belief for the first time in a round, subjects could freely modify both their actions and beliefs in any order before submitting.
+$^{^{10}}$ After entering a belief for the first time in a round, subjects could freely modify both their actions and beliefs in any order before submitting.
 In any case, we see very few revisions of stated beliefs.

 Each game was played multiple times.
 This was necessary because we wish to analyze stochasticity and patterns in individual subjects' belief data.
 However, we took several measures to approximate a situation in which each game was seen as if for the first time.
 First, there was no feedback, as described.
 Second, there was a large "cross section", i.e. more distinct games than the number of times each game was played.
-Third, the games appeared in a random order which is described in Section 3.2.
+Third, the games appeared in a random order subject to the same game not appearing more than once within 3 consecutive rounds.

 In addition to a \$10 show-up fee, subjects were paid according to one randomly selected round (based on actions) from the first stage and four randomly selected rounds from the second stage-two rounds based on actions and two rounds based on beliefs (see Section 3.3 for details on belief payments).
 Since there were twice as many rounds in the second stage as in the first stage, this equated the incentives for taking actions across the stages.
 Each unit of payoff in the matrix corresponded to a probability point of earning \$10 (e.g. 20 is a lottery that pays \$10 with probability 20% and \$0 otherwise).
-This was to mitigate the effects of risk aversion as expected utility is linear in probability points.14 This is important for our purposes since several of our tests require that utilities are identified.
+This was to mitigate the effects of risk aversion as expected utility is linear in probability points.11 This is important for our purposes since several of our tests require that utilities are identified.